Virtual Reality Therapy for Mental Health

 Pain perception

-While obviously not a psychological disorder, VR research for pain perception is an exciting field that’s worth our attention.
+While obviously not a psychological disorder, VR in mental health and VR research for pain perception is an exciting field that’s worth our attention.
 Plenty of studies researched the effect of VR as a method of distraction for patients with burn pain, cancer-related pain, dental pain, experimentally induced pain, acute and chronic pain, musculoskeletal pain, phantom limb pain and spinal cord injury pain exist, and it is only studies concerning phantom limb pain that present inconclusive results.
 Research has also shown that immersive VR reduces pain for both paediatric and adult patients during medical procedures.

 Anxiety/phobias